 Truth no. 1: Commercialization of Christmas

 Looking back at history, it was the SECULAR aspect of Christmas that has made this holiday really popular.
-As a matter of fact, I would go as far as calling Christmas as the most commercialized holiday of the year.
+As a matter of fact, I would go as far as calling Christmas the most commercialized holiday of the year.

-In the United States alone, many businesses rely on Christmas to cope up with all their losses during the past months.
-Just after the Thanksgiving Day, we have what we call the “Black Friday” that marks the start of Christmas shopping.
+In the United States alone, many businesses rely on Christmas to cope with all their losses during the past months.
+Just after Thanksgiving Day, we have what we call “Black Friday” which marks the start of Christmas shopping.

 The economic profit of Christmas has been proven to be so strong that Christmas has been zealously promoted by merchants and businessmen.
 Though some Christians denounce the commercialization of Christmas, we cannot deny the fact that it was the very thing that made it so popular in the first place.